|Bank Name||Tenure (years)||RD Rate|

 Average yearly return of top performing debt mutual funds recommended by Scripbox

-Most banks also offer flexi RD.
+Most banks also offer a flexi Recurrent deposit account.
 In this the investor can invest a flexible sum of money in each interval depending on his/her convenience.
 The bank allows the depositor to select a core amount which will the basic investment in each interval and the investor can invest in the multiples of core amount in each interval.

 Features of Recurring Deposit